sublime-treesitter/TreeSitter/README.md

 # Sublime TreeSitter

-The `TreeSitter` plugin provides Sublime Text plugins with a performant and flexible interface to [Tree-sitter](https://tree-sitter.github.io/tree-sitter/).
+The `TreeSitter` plugin provides Sublime Text with a performant and flexible interface to [Tree-sitter](https://tree-sitter.github.io/tree-sitter/).

 ## Why Tree-sitter